takahirox/EXT_skeleton_humanoid/README.md

-The default poses are specified with [skin.inverseBindMatrices](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#reference-skin) so retargeted animation can be calculated as like the following pseudo code.
+The default poses are specified with [skin.inverseBindMatrices](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#reference-skin) so remapped animation can be calculated as like the following pseudo code.

 ```
 bindWorldMatrix = invertMatrix(inverseBindMatrix);